thedersen/backbone.validation/README.md

 	* 'validated' with `true` or `false` as argument
 	* 'validated:valid' when model is valid
 	* 'validated:invalid' when model is invalid
+* Named method validator get the name of the attribute being validate as the second argument (Thanks to @goreckm)
 * Breaking changes (unfortunate, but necessary):
 	* isValid attribute (`model.get('isValid')`) is replaced with a method `model.isValid()`
 	* Default selector is 'name' instead of 'id'